The following are samples of how you may use the coding systems identified in the article, Code Table and Feature Plotting.

 Example 3 - Changing Codes Using N= or / (Import Only)

 When you are picking up detail and wish to change a feature code without a duplicate point, the dimension N= can be used, as indicated below.
-At Pnt# 4 a dimension N=GT is used to change the code to a gate.
-At Pnt# 5 an N=HE is used to start a hedge.

-In the dimension dialog you will find Code Separators / and \.
-The N Dimension can be replaced by the / character and the M Dimension by the \ character, but ONLY when the Code Import Convention is set to either AiC (Dim Labels) or AiC (No Dim Labels), and ONLY when Importing files.
-This forms part of the code import. eg FE/GT.
+In the dimension dialog you will find Code Separators / and ; .
+The N Dimension can be replaced by the / character and the M Dimension by the ; character, but ONLY when the Code Import Convention is set to either AiC (Dim Labels) or AiC (No Dim Labels), and ONLY when Importing files.
+This forms part of the code import. e.g. FE/GT.

 Code Table Conventions |